goandrei/list-pci-devices/README.md

 ## About

 It shows the devices used by your computer.
-It is similar to the 'lspci' command in Unix-like operating systems, but a lot simplier.
+It is similar to the 'lspci' command in Unix-like operating systems, but a lot simpler.

 ## The output